Immigration in the Isle of Man

 The IOM Immigration rules align closely with the UK rules in order to ensure the integrity of the CTA and allowing travel between the Isle of Man and the United Kingdom to be treated as an internal domestic journey, and therefore no requirement for separate immigration or other control.

-The Council of Ministers has the responsibility for making the Isle of Man immigration rules for regulating the entry into and the stay of persons in the Isle of Man, as contained within the statement laid before Tynwald on 17 May 2005, as amended.
+The Minister for the Cabinet Office has the responsibility for making the Isle of Man immigration rules for regulating the entry into and the stay of persons in the Isle of Man, as contained within the statement laid before Tynwald on 17 May 2005, as amended.
 They are based on and generally similar to the United Kingdom's immigration rules with certain exceptions.

 Isle of Man has its own Immigration Service